a2s-institute/gpu-cluster/docs/resources.md

 # Resources
-The cluster consists of 5 AMD ThreadRipper Pro 5965WX workstations, each of which is equipped with up to 3 Nvidia GPUs.
-This provides users with a total of 12 GPUs.
+The cluster consists of 5 AMD ThreadRipper Pro 5965WX workstations, each of which is equipped with up to 2 Nvidia GPUs.
+This provides users with a total of 10 GPUs.
-However, GPUs accross nodes are not linked together, meaning only those which are on the same node that can be used in parallel.
+However, GPUs accross nodes are not linked together, meaning that only those on the same node can be used in parallel, provided that you have requested more than 1 GPUs.

 ## Compute and Memory